-Third Telco Biddina
+Third Telco Bidding

-On November 7, 2018, the Company joined the selection for the new major player in the Philippine Telecommunication Market ('Third Telco Bidding") wherein the Selection Committee disqualified the Company.
-The disqualification is not warranted for the lacking document in question is the subject of the Petition for Declaratory Relief filed by the Company last November 6, 2018 with the Regional Trial Court of Makati City, Branch 134.
+On November 7, 2018, the Company joined the selection for the new major player in the Philippine Telecommunication Market ('Third Telco Bidding") but the Company was subsequently ordered disqualified by the Selection Committee of the NTC.

 On November 9, 2018, the Company filed a Motion for Reconsideration before the Selection Committee of the NTC.
 In a letter dated November 12, 2018, the Selection Committee denied the Company's Motion for Reconsideration.